Henry Armstrong: Welterweight defenses

 Armstrong dedicated the next two years to defending the welterweight crown, beating, among others, Ceferino Garcia, a future World Middleweight Champion, and Bobby Pacho.

 Armstrong defended his Lightweight belt in a rematch with Ambers, which he lost on a 15-round decision.
 After that, he concentrated once again on defending the world Welterweight title.
 He defended it in eight fights in a row, the last of which was a nine-round knockout win over Puerto Rico's Pedro Montañez.

 Armstrong sought to become the first boxer to win world titles in four different categories in a rematch with Garcia, already the World Middleweight Champion, but the fight ended in a ten-round draw.
 Armstrong's attempt to win a world title in a fourth division was frustrated.
 According to boxing historian Bert Sugar, many commentators of the time said that Armstrong deserved the decision in this fight.

 Returning to the welterweight division, Armstrong successfully defended the title five more times, until Fritzie Zivic beat him to take the world title in a 15-round decision.
 This ended Armstrong's reign as Welterweight Champion.
-Armstrong's eighteen successful title defenses were the most in history in the Welterweight division.
+Armstrong's 19 successful title defenses are still the most in history in the Welterweight division.

 In 1945, Armstrong retired from boxing.
 His official record was 152 wins, 21 losses and 9 draws, with 101 knockout wins.

 After boxing

 After retiring from boxing in 1946, Armstrong briefly opened a Harlem nightclub, the Melody Room (named after his first nickname).
 He returned to settle again in St. Louis, Missouri where, apart from the ceremonies and galas that he attended afterward, he led a quiet retirement.
 He became a born-again Christian and an ordained Baptist minister and youth advocate, helping to run the Herbert Hoover Boys Club.
 He also taught young fighters how to box.
 In February 1966, Rev. Armstrong appeared on the TV game show I've Got a Secret with his simultaneous triple championship as his secret.
+He died in 1988.